 The sixteen members serve in their personal capacities as independent experts on indigenous issues.
 They are appointed for a period of three years with the possibility of re-election or reappointment for another 3-year period.
 Decisions are made by consensus of the sixteen members.

-Here the list of the members of the Permanent Forum, whose exercise will expire at the end of 2013:
+Here the list of the members of the Permanent Forum for the term 2014-2016 :

 *The following text is largely inspired by the United Nations Guide for Indigenous Peoples, published by the United Nations High Commissioner for Human Rights.